kannanshyam/Terraform-VPC/README.md

 - access_key :: AWS_ACCESS_KEY_ID
 - secret ket :: AWS_SECRET_ACCESS_KEY
 - vpc_cidr :: The CIDR block for VPC
-- env :: Assign a tag that can implies the project or env
+- project :: Assign a tag that can implies the project or env

 ### Execution